FrankYFTang/FrankYungFongTangArt/PHTG7/README.md

   * Set 3: Great job, Frank!
 Both images show the Panning effect beautifully.
 I particularly like how the "Redshopper's" feet are moving faster than her body.

 ## Assignment 5 Favorite Things, etc.
+### Instruction:

+Make (a minimum of) 6 Images.

+#### Set #1: Favorite things

+* Food
+* Place
+* Object
+* Person

+#### Set #2:

+* Something that inspires you
+* Something that disturbs you

+Please feel free to make more than 6 images--6 is just the minimum!

+Think about how you want to show these things, and how you will convey your meaning to the viewer.
+Try not to be too literal!

+I know that, given our present situation, you may not be able to physically access some of these subjects.
+Do your best—and use your imagination…!

 * Submission [Images](https://photos.app.goo.gl/nZcaXLW6asPKHukV8) [Paper](https://docs.google.com/document/d/1qb83v5mSl0kujX5mKw1OlKfm1KTX3jD1kskgHaD6A6o)
 * Classmate Feedback:
   * **Kimia Kooshkbaghi:** Hi Yung, great job on sharing your thoughts and the pictures!
 I really like how you included a picture of yourself as your favorite person—it’s a wonderful way to show self-love and confidence.
 I also enjoyed seeing the place.
 As for the college building, I understand why it disturbs you—it’s really sad that it is being ruined.
 I also had the same feeling.